The Montana Teaching and Certification Resource

 Question: What are the requirements to become a high school teacher in Montana?

 Answer: To become a high school teacher in Montana, you must be certified by the state.
-Certification requires a bachelor’s degree and completion of a teacher preparation program from an accredited institution.
+Certification requires a bachelor’s degree and completion of a teacher preparation program from an approved institution.
 You must also complete a supervised teaching experience in a secondary classroom and pass the Praxis Subject Assessments for the subject(s) you wish to teach.